yunojuno/django-impersonate/README.rst

 The max number of items acceptable in the admin list filters.
 If the number of items exceeds this, then the filter list is the size of the settings value.
-This is used by the “Filter by impersonator” filter.
+This is used by the "Filter by impersonator" filter.

 It is optional, and defaults to 100.